-Architecture, Gardens and open spaces, Legal London, Literary tours, Medicine, Medieval London, Romans, Samuel Johnson, Samuel Pepys, St Paul's Cathedral, The Great Fire of London, The River Thames, Livery companies, Evening walks, Christopher Wren's London, City churches, General city tour, Financial Institutions, Markets.
+Architecture, Gardens and open spaces, Legal London, Literary tours, Medicine, Medieval London, Romans, Samuel Johnson, Samuel Pepys, St Paul's Cathedral, Livery companies, Evening walks, Christopher Wren's London, City churches, General city tour, Financial Institutions, Markets, Great Fire of London, River Thames.

 Hello!
 Thanks for visiting my profile!
 I’m a native Londoner, a barrister (trial lawyer) by trade and a lifelong lover of London’s streets and stories.
 I offer a variety of walks.
 Some have themes, such as the extraordinary women of the City; the evolution of the City as a financial centre; resistance and reform; the history of the Jews in the City; architecture (especially 20th and 21st century.
 Some are focused on discovering the hidden histories and secret stories in an area of the City, such as Fleet Street, the Temple (the City’s legal quarter) or its fascinating bridges.
 I aim to entertain as well as inform.